Tswap007/MERKLE_TREE_DATA_STRUCTURE/README.md

 You can run the client from the top-level directory with `node client/index`.
 This file is a script which will send an HTTP request to the server.

-ThE client Is the _prover_.
-It ends a proof to the server that some `name` is in the `MERKLE_ROOT` on the server.
+Thee client Is the _prover_.
+It sends a MERKLE Proof to the server that some `name` is in the `MERKLE_ROOT` on the server.
-And awaits the severs response if the name is really in the list.
+And awaits the severs response if the name is really in the list or not and if they qualify for a gift.
 Using the MERKLE Proof sent to it.

 ## Server